 By Griffin Smith for EDRBlog.org People being viciously attacked—verbally and physically—just because they are a certain race, ethnicity, religion, or simply trying to fly war torn countries.
 Vitriol flying back and forth across social media.
 Friends, neighbors, and even family members that no longer speak to each other because of how they voted in the […]

-By Melissa Bernstein for the Faust Library Blog – The library will be closed over Memorial Day weekend, Saturday, May 28 through Monday, May 30.
-We will reopen on Tuesday, May 31 at 8am.
+By Melissa Bernstein for the Faust Library Blog – The reference desk will be closing at noon on Monday, July 3.
+The law library will be closed on Tuesday, July 4 for Independence Day.
+We will reopen on Wednesday, July 5 at 8am.